Trump’s Speech Shows He Has No Idea What to Do About the Coronavirus

 Even the nonsensical measure of the travel ban contains its own nonsensical exemption for the United Kingdom.
 Why Trump left out a country that has far more confirmed cases than many of the countries whose residents are banned, he did not say.
 Political affinity with its Prime Minister?
 A personal business stake for his properties?
 No account was even offered.

-Perhaps most astonishingly, Trump had two retract two policy announcements that he erroneously made either because he failed to read his text properly, or his speechwriters failed to describe his position.
+Perhaps most astonishingly, the White House had to retract two policy announcements that Trump erroneously made either because he failed to read his text properly, or his speechwriters failed to describe his position.
 Trump announced his European travel ban would apply to “trade and cargo,” before the White House announced this was an error.
-Trump told his audience, “I met with the leaders of health insurance industry who have agreed to waive all co-payments for coronavirus treatments, extend insurance coverage to these treatments and to prevent surprise medical billing.”
+Trump also told his audience, “I met with the leaders of health insurance industry who have agreed to waive all co-payments for coronavirus treatments, extend insurance coverage to these treatments and to prevent surprise medical billing.”
 The Insurance Industry quickly announced it had only agreed to cover testing, not treatment, for the coronavirus.

 The cliche about Trump’s presidency is that it is malevolence tempered by incompetence.
 His haplessness would undermine his corruption and authoritarianism.
 But now, finally, the country faces a crisis in which Trump’s incompetence will not save us from him.
 His wholesale unfitness was on bright display from the Oval Office.
 It may be the most unsettling moment yet of this bleak era.